Event Planning Information

 Online Registration

-If you plan on requiring registration for your event, contact the Events & Communications Manager for assistance in setting up an online registration site.
+If you plan on requiring registration for your event, contact the Budget and Events Specialist for assistance in setting up an online registration site.

 Social Media

-We will publicize student organization events via social media when appropriate.
+Student organization events will be publicized via social media when appropriate.

-Each student organization is permitted one email blast per major event.
-Exceptions may be granted upon request through the Associate Dean of Students.
+Each student organization is permitted one email broadcast per major event.
+Exceptions may be granted upon request through the Director of Student Affairs.
+Refer to the Event Planning Guide for listserv information.

 Print Invitations

-If you would like to issue print invitations to potential event attendees, contact the Events & Communications Manager.
+If you would like to issue print invitations to potential event attendees, contact the Budget and Events Specialist.

 Printed Materials for the Day Of